German Bestelmeyer: Education

 Bestelmeyer was born in Nuremberg, the son of a military doctor.
 He studied architecture from 1893 to 1897 at the Technical University of Munich under Friedrich von Thiersch and at the Academy of Fine Arts Vienna under Friedrich von Schmidt.

 Early career

-Bestelmeyer worked as a building inspector and planner in Nuremberg, Regensburg, and at the University of Munich, where he designed an extension to the main building that was built between 1906 and 1910.
+Bestelmeyer worked as a building inspector and planner in Nuremberg, Regensburg, and at the Ludwig-Maximilians-Universität München, where he designed an extension to the main building that was built between 1906 and 1910.

 Professorships

-In 1910 he was appointed to a professorship at Technische Universität Dresden.
+In 1910, he was appointed to a professorship at Technische Universität Dresden.
 The following year he transferred to the Dresden Academy of Fine Arts, and in 1915 to the Berlin University of the Arts.
-In 1919 he also became a professor at Technische Universität Berlin.
-In 1922 he returned to Munich as a professor at the Technical University of Munich, and from 1934 until his death in 1942 he was President of the Academy of Fine Arts, Munich.
+In 1919, he also became a professor at Technische Universität Berlin.
+In 1922, he returned to Munich as a professor at the Technical University of Munich, and from 1934 until his death in 1942 he was President of the Academy of Fine Arts, Munich.